ylee9107/MLApp_CheapFlights/README.md

 From this project, I've learnt how to scrape the HTML for flight data by working with DOM to find elements to parse.
 Utilised the GESD as a technique to handle the univariate time-series data and identifying outliers (which are the airline's mistake pricing on certain tickets).
 Further, I have also learnt how how setup IFTTT to send text alerts with the code made using the web requests.

+## To run the 'cheapFlight_alerter.py' file:

+Open command line and navigate to the folder/directory. then type in "python cheapFlight_alerter.py 'Sydney' 'Europe' '2020-03-01' '2020-03-15' 'Edinburgh'" as an example.

 ## Libraries and requirements: